thijsdaniels/Crossroads/README.md

 - Make a way to swim and dive.
 - Make a shovel.
 It can dig away blocks below the player (but only designated blocks, otherwise the player could get himself stuck too easily) to reach underground caverns.
 - Make a way to fly ssb style, or at least double jump.
+- Maybe even make a place higher than the sky land that is in space with zero-g?
+For example you wouldnt be able to do anything there untill you have the iron boots that also make you sink, but here give you gravity.

 ### Fix Player Movement
 - What is the correct way to move a rigidbody?
 Should it be translated, or should a force be applied?
 The latter seems to work better, but is still not very smooth.
 Or do all terrain blocks need to have a rigidbody component as well?
 Or a terrain-collider perhaps?